dinesh0085/Unsplash.com-Clone/README.md

  # Features :
 - SignUp, Login and LogOut functionality.
-- User can see Features page.
+- User can search photos by name.
-- User can see Pricing Page.
+- Authentication.
-- Filter the Features according to Interest area.
+- User can like photos after login.
-- Authorize Homepage.
+- Authorize Modal.